China rejects OCC, forcing businesses to find alternatives to recycling corrugated

 “This regulation will send shockwaves around the world and force many countries to tackle the ‘Out of sight, out of mind’ attitude we’ve developed toward waste,” predicts Greenpeace’s Liu Hua in the story.

 As disposing of or recycling corrugated cardboard becomes more problematic throughout the world, businesses and organizations are thinking harder about packaging alternatives, such as reusable plastic containers (RPCs).
-As RPCs can be used over and over again and not generate packaging waste, they are an ideal replacement.
+As RPCs can be used over and over again and not generate packaging waste, they are an ideal replacement for corrugated cardboard boxes.

 Many governments are advocating strongly for widespread use of reusable materials.
 Overseas, the European Union has vowed to phase out single-use plastics and make all packaging reusable or recyclable by 2030, while a U.K. goal is to eliminate all avoidable plastic waste within 25 years, reports the Huffington Post.